browserengineering/book/book/invalidation.md

 next: skipped
 ...

-When we [used compositing](animations.md) to make animations smoother, we had to skip interactions that affect layout, like text editing or DOM modifications.
-Luckily, we can avoid redundant layout work treating the layout tree as a kind of cache, and only recomputing the parts that change.
+We [used compositing](animations.md) to make animations smoother, but that doesn't help with interactions that affect layout, like text editing or DOM modifications.
+Luckily, we can avoid redundant layout work by treating the layout tree as a kind of cache, and only recomputing the parts that change.
 This *invalidation* technique is traditionally complex and bug-prone, but we'll use a principled approach and simple abstractions to make it managable.

 Editing Content
 ===============